Alphonso84/RayBan_Meta_Lab/README.md

-# Smart Glasses
+# RayBan Meta Smartglasses Lab

-An iOS app for streaming live video from Meta Ray-Ban smart glasses to your iPhone.
+An iOS app for exploring the new SDK from Meta wearables on your iPhone
 ## What It Does

 This app connects to your Meta smart glasses over Bluetooth and lets you: